ashishtele/ashishtele.github.io/_posts/2022-03-05-End_to_End_ML_Courses.md

 ## [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp)

 It teaches the practical aspects of productionizing ML services: collecting requirements to model deployment and monitoring.
+The course has just started!!